jonnonz1/nz-statute-book/acts/public/2006/geographical-indications-registration-act-2006.md

 ### 34 Registrar
 (1) There must be a Registrar of Registered Geographical Indications appointed under the State Sector Act 1988.
-(2) The Registrar must be an officer or employee of the Ministry, and his or her appointment may be held either separately or in conjunction with any other office in the Ministry.
+(2) The Registrar must be an officer or employee of the ministry, and his or her appointment may be held either separately or in conjunction with any other office in the ministry.

 ### 35 Registrar's seal
 (1) The Registrar must have and use a seal of office bearing the impression of the New Zealand Coat of Arms and having inscribed in the margin the words Registrar of Registered Geographical Indications, New Zealand.